Ali-Aizaz/skeleton-punk/README.md

 - `typescript`: This package is used for type checking during development.
 - `eslint` and its plugins: These packages are used for linting the code during development.

 Overall, Skeleton Punk is a well-designed project that allows users to easily create and mint their own NFTs using a simple and intuitive interface.
 The use of well-established packages such as OpenZeppelin's ERC721 contract and Hardhat ensures that the project is built on a solid foundation, while the use of modern web development technologies such as React makes for a smooth user experience.
-I hope this description helps you in creating your README.md file! 😊